cloudify-examples/example-use-cases/azure_case/httpd/README.md

 ## Configuration

+VNFM-HTTPD-Conf.yaml is responsible for starting HTTPD process on the target VM, *web_server* node is responsible for creating such server using following command:\
+``screen -dmS -X python3 -m http.server 8080``\
+The IP address of the target VM is fetched from VNFM-HTTPD-Prov-Azure-vm deployment using capabilities.

 ### Inputs

 * *httpd_vm_deployment_name* - Name of HTTPD Provisioning deployment

 ### Install
-VNFM-HTTPD-Conf.yaml is responsible for starting HTTPD process on the target VM.
-The IP address of the target VM is fetched form VNFM-HTTPD-Prov-Azure-vm deployment using capabilities

 ``cfy install VNFM-HTTPD-Conf.yaml -b VNFM-HTTPD-Conf``

 ### Uninstall
-During uninstall the HTTPD service is stopped resources are reclaimed.

 ``cfy uninstall VNFM-HTTPD-Conf``